-Knowing how to efficiently connect with your local college will save you time and money.
+Knowing how to efficiently connect with your local college or university will save you time and money.
 Here are some steps to take:

-- 1. Search for community and technical colleges near you.
+1. Search for colleges and universities near you.
 Call the main number and ask for the direct numbers for:

-- a. the Dean of HVAC and Construction;

-- b. the College Job Placement office.
+- a. the Dean of Business, Engineering, HVAC, Automotive, Electrical Trades, Culinary, Hospitality and/or Construction and others areas specific to your needs; - b. the College or University Job Placement office (there may be more than one so ask by the area of interest).